alexisrolland/ComfyUI-Blender/README.md

 ### Install ComfyUI Custom Nodes

-Install the custom nodes on your ComfyUI server:
+Install the custom nodes on your ComfyUI server.
+They can be installed from the ComfyUI Manager or by cloning this repository:

 ```shell
 cd ./ComfyUI/custom_nodes
 git clone https://github.com/alexisrolland/ComfyUI-Blender.git
 ```

-Note these nodes do not require any Python dependency.
+Note these nodes do not require additional Python dependencies.
 They are only used to define the inputs and outputs of the workflows to be displayed in the Blender add-on.

 ### Install Blender Add-on